ReemMDA99/Social-shout/README.md

 As a social media startup, I want an API for my social network that uses a NoSQL database so that my website can handle large amounts of unstructured data.

+## Acceptance Criteria:

+- When you enter the command to invoke the application then the server is started and the Mongoose models are synced to the MongoDB database.

+- Testing API GET routes in Insomnia Core for users and thoughts return the data for each of these routes in a formatted JSON

+- Testing API POST, PUT, and DELETE routes in Insomnia Core are able to successfully create, update, and delete users and thoughts

+- Testing API POST and DELETE routes in Insomnia Core are able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list.

 ## 💻 Usage

 - Make sure you have MongoDB installed on your machine (